talhayaseen57/Weather-App/README.md

 ## API Usage

 This application fetches weather data from the [Open Weather API](https://openweathermap.org).
 You will need to sign up for an API key and replace `open_weather_api_key` in the [WeatherApp.jsx](/src/Componenets/WeatherApp/WeatherApp.jsx#L15) file with your actual API key.
-> Please navigate to line 15 in the file.